3 steps to making sense of your data before a spend audit

 When you invest in smarter procurement software and tools, it can be tempting to jump into an audit that will unearth every potential issue and opportunity.
 But supplier relationships is a full-time job — and adding an immediate spend audit might leave you with a frazzled procurement team.

-An audit is not necessarily the first step when you introduce new technology, says Robobai COO, Dan Pironti.
+An audit is not necessarily the first step when you introduce new technology, says RobobAI COO, Dan Pironti.

 “You have to start with connecting all the data you have, and integrating everything and to see what’s possible,” he says.